 When HTO is re-emitted from the surface, an additional puff is created over the grid cell that released the HTO which is then dispersed downwind.
-Additional puffs are also created when any puff exceeds the size of a single grid cell to represent the horizontal diffusion of HTO.
+When any puff exceeds the size of a grid cell, additional puffs are created in adjacent cells to represent the horizontal and vertical diffusion of HTO.
 Checks are performed within the model to ensure the sum of all HTO stored in puffs and at the surface equal the initial release.

-The results of these calculations are shown in Figure 5 for meteorological conditions typical of 95th percentile exposure to an MOI at the SRS boundary (night time, $v_d = 0.1$, $\tau = 2$ hr, Pasquill-Giffords Stability Class F, wind speed = 100 m/s).
-The figure illustrates the position of the puff two hours after the plume has originally reached the SRS boundary (3.25 hr after release).
-It shows that 99.83% of the release has passed the MOI.
+The results of these calculations are shown in Figure 4 for meteorological conditions estimated to be typical of 95th percentile exposure to an MOI at the SRS boundary (night time, $v_d = 0.1$ cm/s, $\tau = 2.5$ hr, PG Stability Class F, wind speed = 100 cm/s).
+The figure illustrates the position of the puff 5.25 hr after release, which corresponds to two hours after the plume originally reached the SRS boundary.
+At this time, 99.83% of the release has passed the MOI.